Log-regularity of monoid algebras: Proof of Main Theorem

-\begin{proof}[Proof of Main Theorem] Since $R_\fp$ is a localization of $A_{\fp\cap A}[\mcQ]$ that is the monoid algebra over the regular local ring $A_{\fp \cap A}$, we may assume that $A$ is a regular local ring.
+\begin{proof} Since $R_\fp$ is a localization of $A_{\fp\cap A}[\mcQ]$ that is the monoid algebra over the regular local ring $A_{\fp \cap A}$, we may assume that $A$ is a regular local ring.
 In particular, $A$ is a domain.
 We note that $\mcQ_P$ is cancellative, finitely generated, and root closed by \Cref{LocalizationProp}.
-Moreover, by Lemma \ref{localizationlocallog}, we know that $(R_\fp, \mcQ_P, \iota_\fp)$ is a local log ring.
+By Lemma \ref{localizationlocallog}, we know that $(R_\fp, \mcQ_P, \iota_\fp)$ is a local log ring.
+Moreover, since $\mcQ_P$ is cancellative, finitely generated, and root closed, so is $(\mathcal{Q}_P)_{\textnormal{red}}$.
 Therefore, it suffices to show that the local log ring $(R_\fp, \mathcal{Q}_P, \iota_\fp)$ satisfies the conditions (1) and (2) in \Cref{LogRegDef}.

 Let $I_\fp$ be the ideal generated by the image of $P$ under $\iota_\fp$.
 We have the inclusion maps

 This yields the injective ring homomorphisms

 Moreover, by taking the localizations, we obtain